Media Maker at the intersection of storytelling, digital design, and social change.

 Prior to her career in media, Clarissa worked as a senior analyst in corporate finance and a business strategy consultant in venture capital and communications.

 In the Fall of 2019, Clarissa’s digital health and entertainment platform, The Being Academy, demoed at the 2019 Missiology Lectures conference: “Techno-Sapiens in a Networked Era: Becoming Digital Neighbors” hosted by Fuller Theological Seminary.
 The Being Academy's mission is to create digital wellness space where members can "master the joy of being yourself" and "maximize their God gifted potential."
 The academy offers interactive experiences for relaxation, meditation, self-reflection, behavioral health interventions, and personal transformation.

 As a Mellody Hobson Scholar, Clarissa's graduate studies were graciously supported by the George Lucas Family Foundation Endowed Student Support Fund for Diversity.
 From 2017 - 2018, Clarissa also served as a scholar-in-residence at the USC Media Institute for Social Change.
 Her student story from the world of finance to studying interactive media is featured on the University's admissions website.

-Prior to her studies at USC, Clarissa worked for 7 years in corporate finance, business strategy, impact investing, and communications.
 She is also a talented writer whose work can be appreciated on Moguldom Media’s digital publication MadameNoire, a lifestyle publication catering to 9 million African American women monthly.
 Clarissa lives in Los Angeles, California with her husband, Theodore, and their three children Genesis, Viva, and Theo III.